-Instead of paying for expensive Chinoiserie wallpaper, learn how to make your own with these step-by-step instructions for recreating DIY Chinoiserie wallpaper.
+Instead of paying for expensive wallpaper, learn how to make your own with these easy step-by-step instructions on how to paint DIY Chinoiserie wallpaper.

-Since I don’t have a dining room in my current house, I knew I would have to come up with another plan.
+Since I don’t have a dining room in my current house, and I definitely don’t have the budget for real Chinoiserie, I knew I would have to come up with another plan.

 I decided to add my version of Chinoiserie to the long hallway that leads to the guest bath and bedroom.
 The perfect place to add some interest to the wall!

 It was already painted a light periwinkle color which was fine with me as the base coat.
 (If I was doing a dining room, I would probably pick a darker color to add a little more depth to the finished product).

 Next, I painted on a layer of silver paint.

 Then I used a large Japanese Cherry Tree stencil with different colors of stencil paint for the flowers, leaves, and trunk.

 Finally, I stenciled a couple of birds and butterflies into the scene.
 Adding silver and crystal sconces were the final touch for creating the glamorous look.